Fractured Magic: Egil Interlude V

 Leandros snorted.
 “I don’t think I would.”

-Roman pointed at the field.
-“There are your frìth.
+“Well, there are your frìth.
 Do you need proof for your dare?”

 “Just something small, yes,” Leandros said.
 “Can we get closer?”